Robotto/psawsvg/README.md

 psawsvg
 =======

+NEW: Currently behind from the newst features of the psaw.
+Please be advised that this might fail, and that i don't have time to edit it :/

 An inkscape extension written in python to help you add photonsaw attributes to SVG layers created in inkscape.

 This script runs on all top-level layers unless you select the "isEngravingLayer" checkbox or when disabling the "All Layer" checkbox.